AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 description: Comments enable you to provide feedback on work and collaborate with other users in the proofing viewer.
 When tagging users in comments on a proof, the users you are able to tag might differ depending on various factors, such as individual user permissions and your membership in the organization:
 ---

-# Create and manage `proof` comments
+# Create and manage proof comments

-Comments enable you to provide feedback on work and collaborate with other users in the `proofing viewer`.
+Comments enable you&nbsp;to provide feedback on work and collaborate with other users in the proofing viewer.
 When tagging users in comments on a proof, the users you are able to tag might differ depending on various factors, such as individual user permissions and your membership in the organization:

 * If you are the proof creator, owner, or have specific permissions enabled, you can tag users outside of the proof workflow and share the proof with them.
 * If you were added to the proof as an outside user and you are a member of another environment with a different proof account, you can tag only those users from your original environment.
 For more information, see [Proofing collaboration limitations with people outside of your organization](../../../review-and-approve-work/proofing/tips-tricks-and-troubleshooting/collaboration-with-members-outside-of-your-organization.md)